 Here we give a short overview of the latest publications dealing with the rapid detection of COVID-19 combined with the HybriDetect Lateral Flow Method for visualization.

-Promising rapid test methods, which are based on isothermal amplification in combination with a CRISPR-mediated detection (SHERLOCK (1), DETECTR (2)) have been developed.
+Promising testing methods, which are based on isothermal amplification in combination with a CRISPR-mediated detection (SHERLOCK (1), DETECTR (2)) have been developed.

-The group of the inventor of the SHERLOCK method Feng Zhang and collegues described a method for COVID-19 detection using CRISPR.
+The group of the inventor of the SHERLOCK method Feng Zhang and collegues, based in the United States, described a method for COVID-19 detection using CRISPR.
 The scientists were able to detect synthetic COVID-19 virus RNA fragments between 20 and 200 aM (10-100 copies per µl of input).
 They used purified RNA as Input for an RT-RPA before the Cas13 assay.
 The whole method takes less than one hour.

 The following picture shows an example of the COVID-19 detection using our HybriDetect.